History of film music

 But, is it really so?

-Ever since they were born, films have been accompanied by music.
+There are several theories concerning the reasons why music was chosen to accompany silent films.
+The first one belongs to the composer Hanns Eisler who, in his book Composing for the films, says: Ever since they were born, films have been accompanied by music.
 The silent picture in itself would generate a sense of ghosts, similar to the game of shadows.
-Besides, the shadows and the ghosts have always been correlated.
+Besides, the shadows and the ghosts have always been correlated. |

 The magical function of music was to soothen this sense of fear.
 A need was created to blunt the displeasure that the spectator felt when he saw human simulacra acting, feeling, even talking, while at the same time remaining silent.

-The fact that the spectator would see “dead” simulacra - shadows of “living” people on the screen was creating the sense of ghosts; the music was introduced not to supply the characters with the life they were lacking (since this would only intensify this sense), but to exorcise the fear and to help viewers overcome the initial shock.
-After all, it is not accidental that silent films wouldn’t use hidden actors who, in the course of the screening, would provide the dialogues, whereas instead, there would always be music which, in effect, would very often have nothing to do with what was happening on the screen.
+The fact that the spectator would see dead simulacra - shadows of living people on the screen was creating the sense of ghosts; the music was introduced not to supply the characters with the life they were lacking (since this would only intensify this sense), but to exorcise the fear and to help viewers overcome the initial shock.
+After all, it is not accidental that silent films wouldnt use hidden actors who, in the course of the screening, would provide the dialogues, whereas instead, there would always be music which, in effect, would very often have nothing to do with what was happening on the screen.

+An exception to this rule is the Italian comedian Leopoldo Fregoli who, in 1898, shot a series of comedies and who, during the screening, would stand behind the screen and act as a prompter.
 Also, in Japan, instead of dialogue flashcards, they would use a charismatic actor who would perform all the characters - men, women, children - would enact all the sound effects and sounds and would sing or play an instrument, thus providing the musical background.
 Those admirable people were called Bensi and they enjoyed such popularity, that, very often, the people would go to the cinema just for them, regardless of which film was on.
 Unfortunatelly, the discovery of speaking films led to a progressive disappearance of the Bensi art.

 An other point view comes from Kurt London who, in his book Film Music, says that the use of music in the cinema does not derive from any artistic or psychological need, but from purely practical reasons and, more specifically, from the bad acoustic conditions of the screening.
 He specifically states that the projectors at the time were so noisy that a need was created for their noise to be covered by something pleasant; the owners of the theatres instinctively chose music as the most suitable solution.